Spotted hyena: Responses to stress

+While spotted hyenas typically show a range of innovative behavior, such as hiding in vegetative cover to avoid cattle herders, that help them cope with unpredictable environments, innovation is less common in urban dwelling hyenas.
+The consequences of this reduction in innovative behavior are not clear, though innovative behavior can modulate fitness trade-offs, like increased reproductive success with decreased offspring survival, in spotted hyenas.

 Ecology

 Diet

 The spotted hyena is the most carnivorous member of the Hyaenidae.
-Unlike its brown and striped cousins, the spotted hyena is a predator, not a scavenger; this has been shown since the 1960s.
-One of the earliest studies to demonstrate their hunting abilities was done by Hans Kruuk, an African wildlife ecologist, and he showed through a 7-year study of hyena populations in Africa that spotted hyenas hunt as much as lions, and with later studies this has been shown to be the average in all areas of Africa.
-However spotted hyenas remain mislabeled as scavengers, often even by ecologists and wildlife documentary channels.
+Unlike its brown and striped cousins, the spotted hyena is primarily a predator; this has been shown since the 1960s.
+One of the earliest studies to demonstrate their hunting abilities was done by wildlife ecologist Hans Kruuk, and he showed through a 7-year study of hyena populations in the Serengeti and Ngorongoro Crater that spotted hyenas hunt as much as lions, with later studies showing this tendency in many other areas of Africa.
+There are however large differences between populations, depending on their habitat, available prey species and the presence of other predators.
+Thus the estimated contribution from hunting to their diet ranges from at least half up to 98%, the remainder being from scavenging.

-Wildebeest are the most commonly taken medium-sized ungulate prey item in both Ngorongoro and the Serengeti, with zebra and Thomson's gazelles coming close behind.
+Wildebeest are the most commonly taken medium-sized ungulate prey item in both Ngorongoro and the Serengeti, with zebra and Thomson's gazelles, coming close behind.
 Cape buffalo are rarely attacked due to differences in habitat preference, though adult bulls have been recorded to be taken on occasion.
-In Kruger National Park, blue wildebeest, cape buffalo, Burchell's zebra, greater kudu and impala are the spotted hyena's most important prey, while giraffe, impala, wildebeest and zebra are its major food sources in the nearby Timbavati area.
+In Kruger National Park, blue wildebeest, cape buffalo, plains zebra, greater kudu and impala are the spotted hyena's most important prey, while giraffe, impala, wildebeest and zebra are its major food sources in the nearby Timbavati area.
 Springbok and kudu are the main prey in Namibia's Etosha National Park, and springbok in the Namib.
-In the southern Kalahari, gemsbok, wildebeest and springbok are the principal prey.
+In the southern Kalahari, gemsbok, common eland, lechwe, waterbuck, wildebeest and springbok are the principal prey.
 In Chobe, the spotted hyena's primary prey consists of migratory zebra and resident impala.
 In Kenya's Masai Mara, 80% of the spotted hyena's prey consists of topi and Thomson's gazelle, save for during the four-month period when zebra and wildebeest herds migrate to the area.
 Bushbuck, suni and buffalo are the dominant prey items in the Aberdare Mountains, while Grant's gazelle, gerenuk, sheep, goats and cattle are likely preyed upon in northern Kenya.

-In west Africa, the spotted hyena is primarily a scavenger who will occasionally attack domestic stock and medium-size antelopes in some areas.
-In Cameroon, it is common for spotted hyenas to feed on small antelopes like kob, but may also scavenge on reedbuck, kongoni, buffalo, giraffe, African elephant, topi and roan antelope carcasses.
-Records indicate that spotted hyenas in Malawi feed on medium to large-sized ungulates such as waterbuck and impala.
-In Tanzania's Selous Game Reserve, spotted hyenas primarily prey on wildebeest, followed by buffalo, zebra, impala, giraffe, reedbuck and kongoni.
-In Uganda, it is thought that the species primarily preys on birds and reptiles, while in Zambia it is considered a scavenger.
+Unlike other large African carnivores, spotted hyenas do not preferentially prey on any species, and only African buffalo and giraffe are significantly avoided.
+Spotted hyenas prefer prey with a body mass range of 56–182 kg, with a mode of 102 kg.
+When hunting medium to large sized prey, spotted hyenas tend to select certain categories of animal; young animals are frequently targeted, as are old ones, though the latter category is not so significant when hunting zebras, due to their aggressive anti-predator behaviours.
+Small prey is killed by being shaken in the mouth, while large prey is eaten alive.